renovate-bot/khulnasoft-lab-_-vulx/docs/docs/advanced/plugins.md

 The `plugin.yaml` field should contain the following information:

 - name: The name of the plugin.
-This also determines how the plugin will be made available in the Trivy CLI.
+This also determines how the plugin will be made available in the Vul CLI.
 For example, if the plugin is named kubectl, you can call the plugin with `vul kubectl`. (required)
 - version: The version of the plugin. (required)
 - usage: A short usage description. (required)
 - description: A long description of the plugin.
 This is where you could provide a helpful documentation of your plugin. (required)